-Scared of a Little Snow?
-There are Plenty of Ways to Burn Calories Outdoors in Winter
+Best Ways to Burn Calories Outdoors this Winter

-Shoveling snow is not the only winter exercise; many activities can help you burn off hundreds of calories and they are enjoyable too!
-The list below shows the number of calories burner per hour, based on a person who weighs 150 pounds.
+Shoveling snow is not the only winter exercise available in the chilly months; many activities can help you burn off hundreds of calories and are enjoyable, too!
+The list below shows the number of calories burned per hour, based on a person who weighs 150 pounds.
 Note that the more you weigh, the more calories you burn while performing these winter activities:

 |Cross-country Skiing||612 calories|